top of page

 If you own a campground, your biggest opportunity isn’t adding more RV sites—it’s increasing revenue per site.

 Travel behavior has shifted.
-Guests today are searching for unique stays, privacy, and elevated outdoor experiences—not just a place to park.
+Guests today are searching for unique stays, privacy, and elevated outdoor experiences.
+Not just a place to park.
 This is exactly where container home rentals are outperforming traditional campground setups.

 Why Container Homes Are the Highest ROI Upgrade for Campgrounds